 Ye Olde Orchard French sign

-The NDG location of Ye Olde Orchard pub has been ordered to add French to its sign by the Office Québécois de la langue française (OQLF).
-According to CTV, management Monkland Avenue bar is puzzled as to how French would be incorporated into the sign given that there are technically no English descriptors to translate, just the name of the establishment.
+In May, the Monkland Avenue location of the pub chain was ordered to add French to its sign by the OQLF.
+At the time, Ye Olde management was puzzled as to how French would be incorporated into the sign given that there are technically no English descriptors to translate, just the name of the establishment.

 For our latest in news, please visit the News section.